DeadCodeProductions/program-markers/README.md

 }
 ```

-Passing  `--ignore-functions-with-macros` to `dead-instrument` will cause it to ignore any functions that contain macro expansions.
+Passing  `--ignore-functions-with-macros` to `program-markers` will cause it to ignore any functions that contain macro expansions.

 Value range markers can be emitted instead by using `--mode=vr`: